Grilraald/Spellup-Plugin/README.md

 ## Aardwolf Installation instructions
 You need to send the following command to the mud to turn spellup tags on: **tags spellups on**
 Failure to do so will result in the plugin not working as it requires the tags to work.

+##Debugging Options
+To help with issues of the status not changing i've added a function to turn debugging on and off.
+Debugging is off by default.
+In order to turn it on type **.SpellupDebug 1**, this will report each time the char.status is sent to the client and might be very spammy.
+To turn debugging off type **.SpellupDebug 0**.
+Please note that you need to put a period in front of commands that you send to the plugin.